 Why is this medication prescribed?

-Ospemifene is used to treat changes due to menopause (''change of life,'' the end of monthly menstrual periods) in and around the vagina that can cause painful sexual intercourse.
+Ospemifene is used to treat changes due to menopause (''change of life,'' the end of monthly menstrual periods) in and around the vagina that can cause painful sexual intercourse and vaginal dryness.
 Ospemifene is in a class of medications called hormones.
 It works by replacing estrogen that is normally produced by the body.

 How should this medicine be used?